 |

-CSA #1 Stone 1 (4-Margin with a large upper sheet margin) tied by the Lynchburg, Va CDS (Black) 9 JAN (1862).
-Military Address to Capt Jeyhugh (unsure of spelling due to handwriting) Wells, Pattonsburg Botetourt, Va.
+CSA #1 Stone A/B (Stamp does not plate to Stone 1 or Stone 2 and therefore must be Stone A/B) (4-Margin with a large upper sheet margin) tied by the BLACK Lynchburg, Va CDS 9 JAN (1862).
+Military Address to Capt Jeyhugh (unsure of spelling due to handwriting) Wells, Pattonsburg, Botetourt, Va.
 Could not find such a person associated with the CSA Army as either a staff or field officer, so the rank may be a Virginia State Commission.
-Very Fine Cover and a very nice stamp. |
+Very Fine cover and a very nice stamp. |

 |